A Pet Addendum to a Lease is used to modify an existing Lease Agreement to allow the tenant to keep a pet.

 - Stay longer because fewer rental properties allow pets, allowing Landlords to reduce turnover and avoid the hassle of finding new tenants more frequently.

-- Be more responsible since a person with the compassion and discipline to take care of an animal and walk their dog every morning may be more likely to pay on time.
+- Be more responsible since a person with the compassion and discipline to care for an animal and walk their dog every morning may be more likely to pay on time.

 - Pay more, perhaps even above market rates, for an animal-friendly place with understanding neighbors and a supportive community that knows how to help each other with pets.